Premier League festive fixtures lead to an increase in injuries, says analyst

 Tim Smith: Pep's entitled to point out how tough the fixture list is, but I reckon it sets the Prem apart.
 It adds unpredictability and makes the league much tougher than others.
 I don't think that's a bad thing.

-Trevor, Clitheroe in Lancashire: The issue raised by Guardiola should be a concern; there has been the thick end of 200 premier league games since 1 December; compare that to the number of games in all other top European games and then ask yourself why England struggle in major tournaments!
+Trevor in Clitheroe: The issue raised by Guardiola should be a concern; there has been the thick end of 200 premier league games since 1 December; compare that to the number of games in all other top European games and then ask yourself why England struggle in major tournaments!

 Lee: There are plenty of normal folk who have worked 12hr night shifts & long days all over the festive period.
 The notion that these highly tuned pampered athletes can't play two 90 minute matches in the space of 48hrs is beyond laughable.